Eric A. Hall

 August 20 , 2005

-LDAPfilter is a SpamAssassin plugin that extracts common attribute values from incoming email messages and then queries a shared LDAP directory for the spam or ham markers associated with those values.
-This approach is similar to other comprehensive blacklist and whitelist models that can filter email according to one or more message elements, but the use of LDAP allows for high levels of scaleability that goes well beyond what most other approaches are able to provide.
+LDAPfilter is a SpamAssassin plugin that reads a variety of common markers from incoming email messages and then queries a shared LDAP directory for spam or ham tags associated with those markers.
+This approach is similar to other comprehensive blacklist and whitelist models that can filter email according to one or more attributes, but the use of LDAP allows for high levels of scaleability that goes well beyond what most other approaches are able to provide.

 Specifically, the LDAPfilter module examines incoming messages for each of the following attributes:

-Note that administrators can selectively enable or disable any of the above attributes when scanning email messages.
-Furthermore, in those cases where multiple attribute values may be present (as with multiple To: or CC: recipients), LDAPfilter allows the administrator to specify a cutoff number.
+Administrators can selectively enable or disable any of the above attributes.
+In those cases where multiple attribute values may be present (as with multiple To: or CC: recipients), LDAPfilter allows the administrator to specify a cutoff number.

 Installation